I based this post on a Quora question I was requested to answer.

 Use this valuable information to your advantage and make better decisions:

 - If the company is inexperienced, reconsider using them!
-You can either use a technology the company is more experienced in or look for a different provider altogether (we match you to tried & trusted tech teams here at Trustshoring).
+You can either use a technology the company is more experienced in or look for a different provider altogether (we match you to tried and tested tech teams here at Trustshoring)

-These – often small – improvements can significantly improve the quality of your estimate, and save unnecessary iterations and frustrations down the road.
+These often small improvements can significantly improve the quality of your estimate, and save unnecessary iterations and frustrations further down the road.

 Use the Estimation Template Sheet

-To help you, I have created a spreadsheet template to send your developers along with your documentation, which contains all rows necessary:
+To help you, I have created a spreadsheet template to send to your developers along with your documentation, which contains all the rows necessary: